 I love some healthy competition – I’m competitive by nature.
 And if I can challenge myself with something?
 Then I’m way more likely to actually meet the goal.

-That’s why I’m including a whole section on saving money challenges.
+That’s why I’m including a whole section on saving money challenges (don’t have much money?
+You’ll definitely want to check out these 9 mini-saving challenges or daily money saving challenges for small budgets).
 Because for many of us adults, these add a BIG element of fun to managing our money!

 I came up with this several years ago, when I finally realized that the “savings” stores tell you you have at the bottom of receipts actually isn’t real savings in the sense of the word.